vatbq/rally/thinking-notes.md

 i first get all campaings and then only pulling for the ones that are not completed. hago pulling ahora por la simulacion, pero usaria https://resend.com/.

 --- for scheduler, i'm just goint to build it here native so I don't use a external service, that implies checking once by minute if there are schedulers to run.

+TODO: remove worker, overkill !